UnProgramator/Drone-AI-Training-Environment/Readme.md

   2. Python [site](https://www.python.org/), I used version **3.9**, but other version may work as well-will be eliminated into a future commit

 ## Install
-A fully version is not available yet, the development is stil in a developmentstate
+A fully version is not available yet, the development is stil in development

 ## License
 To be added, probably GPL v2